quangnvien/kafkanumberdouble/README.md

 A simple demonstration of Kafka messaging system.

 ## Description
 A number consumer that consumes numbers from a Kafka topic and double it.
+Running this with [kafkanumbertriple](https://github.com/quangnvien/kafkanumbertriple) to see how different Kafka consuming services work.
+Both services consume the same Kafka topic.

 ## Usage
 ```bash